 ESIP & Climate Network

 Ellen Mecray and Bill Appleby then kicked off a discussion of the Climate Network’s current activities.
 Ellen emphasized that the Climate Network provides climate resources and information on studies.
 In addition, she discussed the Climate Outlook that is released quarterly.
 The Steering Committee discussed the importance of combining Canadian and US resources.
 The group also discussed the highly successful kick off for the Climate Network and the potential to hold another meeting.
 Ellen discussed some of what was funded by the Atlantic Ecosystem Initiative.
 Part of that work focused on IDF (Intensity, duration, and frequency) databases.
 The Climate Network also worked on the King Tide programs which sought to turn Sea Level Rise into something more significant in people’s lives (aka, looking at sunny day flooding).
-Ellen also mentioned that the reason the Climate Network and ESIP have been such successful for GOMC is because they both had staff dedicated to the programs.
+Ellen also mentioned that the reason the Climate Network and ESIP have been so successful for GOMC is because they both had staff dedicated to the programs.
 Bill likes that the Climate Outlook now includes a section on the ocean (e.g., sea surface temperature information).
 Bill mentioned that there is the potential for including other climate indicators.
 The group discussed the importance of keeping the Climate Network and ESIP linked together.
 It was suggested that perhaps some of the indicators for ESIP 2.0 can include parameters/measurements that have been determined to be important by the Network.
 Susan also wondered if there could periodically be an ESIP box on the Climate Network to inform new users about ESIP.
 (Action to be taken: The Climate Network and ESIP should periodically converse so that the information link between the two programs remains strong).

 The group discussed some of the concerns with FY2018 on the US side.
 Individuals discussed whether there will be a true budget or would the federal government be funded on a Continuing Resolution.
 The group discussed why the Chesapeake Bay project and Everglades projects were suggested as budget cuts.